shikshya1/portfolio/content/en/about/index.md

 ---
-title: "About"
+# title: "About"
-description: "Hi.
+# description: "Hi.
 My Name is Shikshya Dahal.
 I'm a Machine Learning Developer.
 Most of my works are focused on NLP and Conversational AI."
-featured_image: '/images/bg.jpg'
+featured_image: '/images/shikshya.png'
 menu:
   main:
     weight: 1
 ---
 {{< figure src="/images/pp.jpg" >}}

+Hi.
+My Name is Shikshya Dahal.
+I am an Information Management Graduate with specialization in Data Science and AI.

 Data science has always been my passion.
 Extracting knowledge from data that drive decision making excites me.